microsoft/azure-roles/README.md

 1. Copy the "azure_roles.json" file from this repo
 2. Make it available in your repo
 3. Use the following example to leverage the JSON to make it easier when assigning Azure's built-in roles.
+4. Lookup the role in the json, now you can use plain english in the bicep file to always know the role being assigned
+   1. FYI, you can use Visual Studio Code's auto-complete feature when enumerating the azureRoles var instead of looking it up in the json.

 **Bicep Example**